finkbeca/Notes/content/docs/blockchain/_index.md

 If a preferred relay is not configured, all transactions will be routed through third party relay servers for an extra fee.

+*** Rollups ***
+- A rollup can be thought of as a seperate blockchain, it again has a vm to execute smart contracts, this vm would act independently to EVM, instead it would be managed by a smart contract A rollup would execute transactions and process data, and allows Ethereum to receive this infromation and eventually store the results.

+- The main difference between a rollup and the main chain would be how blocks are produced, rollsup do not operate in terms of a majority but instead as a single monitoring party.
+These decisions by this party are sent back to the main net 'Ethereum' where it is approved or reject.
+Note that this in itself is not a security issue for decentralization.
+All transaction calldata is still stored on the main chain with the computation being all done on the rollup.
+Keeping transaction data on chain allows for all computations to be repeated on the ethereum base layer.
+This can act as a review process where the base layer can review and double check rollup confirmations.

+- The review process differs whether ZK or Optimistic rollups are used but both means are much more efficient then computing on chain.

+- Rollsup main purpose is to help move computation offchain, while keeping the data on chain, and reviewing it before the blocks are finalized acts as a very to verify the rollup transactions are right.

 ## SideChains